 Learn How to Create a Learn-at-Lunch Program

-Time Is Always the Issue
+Time Is Always Key

 When you're running a business, there never seems to be enough time to get everything done.
-The typical training dilemma suggests that you can't spare people to go to training because there's so much work to be done, but you also can't neglect their training and development if you want your business to thrive.
+The typical training dilemma suggests you can't spare people to go to training because there's so much work to be done, but you also can't neglect their training and development if you want your business to thrive.
 While individuals value their lunch periods as an opportunity to reset for the afternoon, an education program that occasionally taps into this period can be interesting and invigorating for everyone involved.

-What Learn at Lunch Is
+What Learn-at-Lunch Is

 At its simplest, a Learn-at-Lunch program is a training or development event occasionally scheduled during the lunch hour or lunch period.
-Many firms offer incentives such as free lunches to encourage attendance and involvement — after all, they're asking employees to give up personal time.
+Many firms offer incentives such as free lunches to encourage attendance and involvement.
+After all, they're asking employees to give up personal time.

 Learn-at-Lunch training is usually less formal and less structured than traditional training events.
 The topics must be interesting to make the time investment worthwhile for employees, and conducive to short, hour-long sprints delivered over a period of days or weeks.
-Typical Learn at Lunch Training Programs include:
+Typical Learn-at-Lunch training programs include:

 - Cross-training: This can range from teaching customer service reps how to answer the phone correctly to providing leadership training to first-line managers.